Monkayo

 Monkayo is an agricultural town, with vast tracts of land planted to rice and banana.
 The municipality is also host to the gold-rich barangay of Mount Diwata, popularly known as "Diwalwal" (which in the local dialect means one's tongue is hanging out due to exhaustion), a 1,000-meter high range known for its rich gold ore deposit.

-Monkayo's seat of government is located in Barangay Poblacion.

 Etymology

 The Municipality of Monkayo is a political unit with a land area that was once and for a long period of time a wilderness in the Northern hinterlands of Davao de Oro.
 The name “Monkayo” is derived from a gigantic tree towering on top Tandawan mountains and its northern tip in between and immediately adjacent to the Agusan River.
 The tree is called “Mondabon Kayo” (Mondabon Tree).
 It was however shortened by the first settlers of the area as “Monkayo”.

 In the other related version, it is believed that a certain Fr.
 Ladour, the first missionary priest assigned in the area, gave the place the name of Moncayo, a snow-topped mountain dividing the kingdoms of Aragon and Castile, in Spain, probably as an analogy to the high mountains in the area that reminded him of his own place of birth.